abw/badger-database-js/README.md

 Unlike most ORMs and SQL query builders which try to insulate developers from SQL, this library embraces it and encourages you to use it in the way it was intended to be used.
 One of the keys benefits is transparency.
-Your SQL queries should not be hidden being an abstraction that can obscure the intention or subtly transform the meaning.
+Your SQL queries should not be hidden behind an abstraction that can obscure the intention or subtly transform the meaning.
 This avoids a whole class of "translation errors" that can result in the generated queries returning the wrong results, being inefficient, or hard to reason about.